sutch/ubuntu-vm/README.md

 To build all the boxes, you will need Packer ([Website](packer.io)) and both VirtualBox and VMware Fusion installed.

-Packer ovftool post processor (https://github.com/iancmcc/packer-post-processor-ovftool) is required when building VMware boxes and OVA files.
+~~Packer ovftool post processor (https://github.com/iancmcc/packer-post-processor-ovftool) is required when building VMware boxes and OVA files.
+(Removed this requirement until a user variable can be used to force creation of source artifact/OVA file.)~~

 Parallels requires that the
 [Parallels Virtualization SDK for Mac](http://ww.parallels.com/downloads/desktop)